skrattaren/apf.rst/apf.rst

   knew that).

-  I was later informed that 'Pterry' was also the name of a pterodactyl on a kids' TV program called "Jigsaw_", but as far as I can recall Terry's nickname was not coined with that in mind.
+  I was later informed that 'Pterry' was also the name of a pterodactyl on a kids' TV program called **Jigsaw**, but as far as I can recall Terry's nickname was not coined with that in mind.

 - [p.
 50/49] "It's rather like smashing a sixer in conkers."